Rough Greensnake (Opheodrys aestivus)

 Geographic range

-The rough green snake ranges throughout the Southeastern United States, from Florida, north to coastal Maine, Indiana, and west to Central Texas.
+The rough green snake ranges throughout the Southeastern United States, from Florida, north to Southern New Jersey, Indiana, and west to Central Texas.
+At the edge of the species' population, in states such as New Jersey, Indiana, and Kansas, it is often isolated and dependent on locally humid microclimates.[6]
 The snake is commonly found in the Piedmont and Atlantic coastal plain, but is not found in the higher elevations of the Appalachian Mountains.
 It is also found in northeastern Mexico, including the state of Tamaulipas and eastern Nuevo León.

 Habitat and behavior

-The preferred habitat of O. aestivus is moist meadows and woodlands, often near water.
+The preferred natural habitat of Opheodrys aestivus is moist meadows and woodlands, typically near water.
 It is highly arboreal, and prefers a narrow arboreal microhabitat of dense brush in edge situations.
-This microhabitat is found in a variety of habitats, such as lakeshores, streambanks, upland ravine.[6]
-Frequently found climbing in low vegetation, and is also a good swimmer.
+This microhabitat is found in a variety of habitats, such as lakeshores, streambanks, and upland ravines.
+The rough green snake also commonly uses disturbed edge habitats alongside roads for thermoregulation and refuge.[7]
+If kept in captivity it is recommended that it be in a taller enclosure with plenty of cover and climbing opportunities.[8]
+It is frequently found climbing in low vegetation, and is also a good swimmer.
 However, it is often found on the ground as well.
 Unlike many snakes, it is largely diurnal.
 At night it is found coiled in the branches of trees.
-Preference is given to perches based upon distance from the shoreline, height of branches, and thickness of the individual branch.[7]
+Preference is given to perches based upon distance from the shoreline, height of branches, and thickness of the individual branch.[9]

 Diet